tirranaa/Tirranaa-APK/README.md

 #### The application is a simple and convenient container, of our website passthrough using Webview !
 You can Download it from [here](https://github.com/tirranaa/Tirranaa-APK/raw/main/com.tirranaa/Tirranaa.apk) !
 You can make your own app, if you edit mine, using my Source [Code](https://github.com/tirranaa/Tirranaa-APK).
 Or you just make it so, your own way.

-Changelog:

-Tirranaa.apk
+Changelog: Tirranaa.apk

 version 1.1 !

-changelog:

 For convenience of user experiences and privacy conserns, I removerd:

-All No External Browser overrides,
+- All No External Browser overrides,
-And allowed users to open external browser and external links !
+- And allowed users to open external browser and external links !
-This way the application is turned into a shortcut for my website, without proper handling of events internally !
+- This way the application is turned into a shortcut for my website, without proper handling of events internally !
-Back event WebView for navigation inside the app is left working.
+- Back event WebView for navigation inside the app is left working.

 What it does:
 My activity,

-Using WebView to load websites into the application Override main activity with WebView,
+- Using WebView to load websites into the application
+- Override main activity with WebView,
-Pass my activity through WebView, My JS Enable, My java URL Loader.
+- Pass my activity through WebView, My JS Enable, My java URL Loader.

+Changelog: Tirranaa.apk

 version 1.0 !